drstearns/tutorials/src/javascript/index.md

 If you've programmed in JavaScript before, or have read older tutorials, you might have seen the `var` keyword used instead of `let` when declaring variables.
 The `let` keyword is relatively new, and there's an important difference between the two: `let` is block-scoped, while `var` is not.
 The difference is best explained with a quick example.
 Let's start with `var`. what do you think this program will print to the console after it runs?
 Take a guess and then run the script to find out if you were right.

-<script src="//repl.it/embed/KxSg/2.js"></script>
+<iframe height="400px" width="100%" src="https://repl.it/@drstearns/var-is-not-block-scoped?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 If you thought it would print `5`, you are probably used to block-scoped variables in Java.
 In JavaScript, a variable declared with `var` is actually function or global-scoped, not block-scoped.
 The variable `x` in the example above is not actually re-declared inside the `if` condition block.
-Instead, the variable declared on line 0 is simply reused and reassigned on line 2 and 3.
+Instead, the variable declared on line 1 is simply reused and reassigned on line 3 and 4.
 After you exit the `if` condition block, the variable `x` still points to that reassigned value, which is why this program prints `2` instead of `5`.

 If you use `let` instead, the variable will become block-scoped, so the `let x = 1;` inside the `if` condition block will declare a _new_ variable that can be seen and used only within the `if` block.
 Outside the `if` block, the global `x` variable will be used instead.
 Try running this code, which is exactly the same, only using `let` instead of `var`:

-<script src="//repl.it/embed/KxSx/1.js"></script>
+<iframe height="400px" width="100%" src="https://repl.it/@drstearns/let-is-block-scoped?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 In general, you should use `let` instead of `var` unless you are writing code that must run in [Internet Explorer (IE) version 10 or earlier](http://caniuse.com/#feat=let).
 IE 11 and Edge both support the `let` keyword, and Microsoft no longer supports earlier versions of IE, but [a small percentage of desktops still run Windows XP with IE 8](https://www.netmarketshare.com/browser-market-share.aspx?qprid=2&qpcustomd=0).
 If you must support these browsers, you can use a "transpiler" like [Babel](https://babeljs.io/) to translate source code with the new `let` keyword into equivalent code that uses `var`, at least until those older browsers are no longer a concern.